travelgateX/documentation-site/content/channelx/documentation/pricetut/_index.md

 Three price charging types are allowed: *price per Room*, *price per Pax* and *price per Occupancy*.
 When more than one price is charged for the same day, the lowest price will be returned as available price.

 **Price per Room**\
-All occupancies allowed in the room will have the same price.
-If an `AdditionalGuestAmount` is charged for occupancies over the standard occupancy, they will have to be applied.
+When a price is charged per Room means that all occupancies allowed in the room will have the same price.
+If an `AdditionalGuestAmount` are charged for occupancies over the standard occupancy, they will be applied.

 **Price per Pax**\
-The price is for the number of guests specified.
+When a price is charged per Pax means that the price is for the number of guests specified.

 If `NumberOfGuests` is equal or under the standard occupancy, the price returned will have to be the same as the price charged.
-If `NumberOfGuests` is over the Standard Occupancy the price is calculated from the Standard Occupancy price and the `AdditionalGuestAmount` charged.
+If `NumberOfGuests` is over the Standard Occupancy, the price is calculated from the Standard Occupancy price and the `AdditionalGuestAmount` charged.

 **Price per Occupancy**\
-The price will only be available for the specified occupancy. **No** `AdditionalGuestAmount` can be applied.
+When a price is charged per Occupancy means that this price will only be available for the specified occupancy. **No** `AdditionalGuestAmount` are applied.

 **Notes**